 There is not one person alive who lives 365 days a year without some fluctuation of their life experience from negative to positive and everywhere in between.
 This is because the contrast is important for us to experience as human beings who are always evolving into a greater version of themselves.
 It asks us to care for ourselves in a way that is more soft, loving, and pure than when everything is simply going well.
-It asks us to practice self-compassion, to acknowledge – with our hearts and our minds – the tenderness of our human experience, and to be fully present with ourselves in our most trying and vulnerable moments.
-Unlike any other life experience, it not only asks for, but demands, that you practice self-love.
+It asks us to practise self-compassion, to acknowledge – with our hearts and our minds – the tenderness of our human experience, and to be fully present with ourselves in our most trying and vulnerable moments.
+Unlike any other life experience, it not only asks for but demands, that you practice self-love.

 8. Physical pain or discomfort.

 We can stuff emotional pain away for years before it makes a roaring comeback.
 Physical pain, on the other hand, immediately demands our attention.
-Often a representation of the emotional pain we’ve long stuffed down, physical pain and discomfort enters our life experience to ask of us a love we may never have experienced before.
+Often a representation of the emotional pain we’ve long stuffed down, physical pain and discomfort enter our life experience to ask of us a love we may never have experienced before.
 “Can I accept this new reality I am experiencing even though it is unpleasant?”, “Can I ask for what I need?”, “Can I be courageous enough to delve into the emotional roots of this pain?”, and “Can I love myself even and especially with this pain?” are all questions that you may find yourself asking if you are someone for whom aches and pains are a routine part of life.
 Know that you can heal your pain.
 Know that pain is an invitation to practice self-love.

 9. Weight gain.

 How much of your self-identity is wrapped up in what you look like and how much you weigh?
-In a society that judges based on appearance, gaining weight can feel like failure.
+In a society that judges based on appearance, gaining weight can feel like a failure.
 But it doesn’t have to.
 It depends on what you choose to ascribe your self-worth to.
 Are only people who look a certain way worthy of love?
 The answer is no. What, then, makes someone worthy of love?
 Your heart makes you worthy of love.
 Your soul makes you worthy of love.
 The fact that you are alive inherently makes you worthy of love.
 After all, you wouldn’t be born into a Universe that you didn’t belong in and weren’t an important part of.
 So the next time you notice a few extra inches or pounds, embrace it as a gift you’ve been given and an opportunity to love yourself no matter how much you weigh, no matter what you look like, and no matter how much or how little you resemble a centerfold model.

 10. Health issues.